 Weekly Factor Returns

-Medium-term momentum (MTM) was positive.
-Stocks that had outperformed the most over the preceding six months continued to outperform last week.
-Each MTM spread was greater than one standard deviation above average.
-Short-term momentum (STM) was slightly negative in each index.
+Medium-term momentum (MTM) was positive in each index.
+Stocks that had outperformed the most over the previous six months continued to outperform last week.
+MTM was strongest in the Russell 2000 where the spread was +1.99%.
+MTM rose over 1.00% in the large and small indices as well.

 Brian